 Give a dog or cat a break

-Please read below to find if you would be an ideal dog foster carer.
+You would be an ideal dog foster carer if you:

-• Have previous experience of dog ownership and be confident with handling.
+• Have previous experience of dog ownership and are confident with handling.

-• Able to foster long term (3 months +).
+• Are able to foster long term (3 months+).

-• Happy and able to give the dog a minimum of 1 hour off lead (long line) exercise a day.
+• Are happy and able to give the dog a minimum of 1 hour off lead (long line) exercise a day.

-• Must not leave the dog alone for more than 4 hours.
+• Don’t leave the dog alone for more than 4 hours.

 • Live within an hour’s drive of The Mayhew as will be required to drive to the home for dog collection and drop off, supply collection and vet visits.